yifanc96/GenerativeDynamics-NumericalDesign/README.md

 # GenerativeDynamics - NumericalDesign
-Design of interpolation schedules, noises, and sources in flow and diffusion-based generative models; we use the framework of stochastic interpolants.
+Design of interpolation schedules, noises, and sources in flow and diffusion-based generative models with a focus on data distributions arising from science and engineering, , such as solutions to stochastic Allen-Cahn and Navier-Stokes equations (based on training neural networks; need to run on GPUs and we provide the data) that have a wide range of Fourier spectra and are thus numerically ill-conditioned.
+We also present proof-of-concept examples (based on explicit formulas; these examples can be run directly on CPUs) using Gaussian measures and mixtures in high dimensions.

+We adopt the framework of stochastic interpolants in the codes.

 #### Relevant papers
 - Numerical design through min-Lip: check xxx